 Common Name: Melon-Headed Whale

-General Description: This animal resembles the False Killer Whale Pseudorca crassidens and the Pygmy Killer Whale Feresa attenuata.
-Its body is elongated and usually slim.
+General Description: Melon-headed whales have an elongated body are usually slim.
 The tail stock is slender.
 The forehead is rounded, ending in a rounded melon shape or a very indistinct beak.
 The lower portion of the face is usually slightly concave.
 The head appears triangular from above and below.
 The flippers are long, and the tall dorsal fin is back-curved.

 Size: The length is up to 2.7 m and the weight up to 180 kg.